Essay guidelines

 - Have you reviewed if the author/creator has done a good job in expressing their main point?

-Check your analysis paragraph based on these questions, and then we can finally get to the conclusion.
+Check your analysis paragraph based on these questions.

-You are almost finished!
-Now that you have expressed your opinions in several well-written paragraphs, you can compose your final thoughts in your conclusion paragraph.
+Now that you have expressed your opinions in several well-written paragraphs, it’s time to compose your final thoughts in your conclusion paragraph.

 Critical analysis essay conclusion example